pcalatayud-prog/pablocalatayud.github.io/about.md

 published: true
 ---

+I am a highly self-motivated and dedicated professional with a proven track record of success in various industries.
+I am a team player who values collaboration and works well with others to achieve common goals.
+I am committed to excellence in everything I do and take pride in my ability to drive results.
+I am also a social and outgoing individual who enjoys interacting with others and building strong relationships.
+I am goal-oriented and always strive to improve and achieve success.
+Furthermore, I am client-oriented and dedicated to ensuring that my clients are satisfied with the work that I provide

 # Current Situation

 I work as a freelance in UpWork.
 I work with python and jupyter notebooks in finance and data science projects.